scientific-python/specs/spec-0004/index.md

 ensure that adminstration is governed by consensus, as opposed to unilateral decision-making by any individual, project, or organization.
 Adding new people to the list of admins requires at least an issue to be opened.
+After someone creates an issue on https://github.com/scientific-python/upload-nightly-action requesting access to upload wheels a human/admin has to respond to that request.

 We want to be open to projects uploading wheels but at the same time need to perform some amount of due dilligence before giving people access.
 This is because once a user is given